Shloka: When LLMs, Faith Meet Climate Action

 Conclusion

-The Shloka project demonstrated that culturally-responsive design isn't just about representation—it's about understanding and integrating the deep cultural practices and values that drive human behavior.
-By moving beyond surface-level aesthetics to authentic cultural integration, we created an experience that resonated deeply with users and motivated genuine climate engagement.
+The Shloka project demonstrated that culturally-responsive design isn't just about representation—it's about deeply understanding and integrating the cultural practices and values that actually drive human behavior.
+By moving beyond surface-level aesthetics (Hindu symbols, Indian music) to authentic cultural integration (real rituals, theological accuracy, localized climate scenarios), we created an experience that resonated with players and motivated genuine climate engagement.